ActivisionGameScience/kafka-backed-dict/README.md

 ```
     from kafka_backed_dict import KafkaBackedDict

-    # `db_dir` is where the RocksDB database will be stored (NOTE: RocksDB doesn't play well with Windows filesystems)
+    # `db_dir` is where the RocksDB database will be stored
+    # (NOTE: RocksDB doesn't play nice with Windows filesystem)
     # if you only want in-mem then pass `use_rocksdb=False` instead
     d = KafkaBackedDict('my.kafkabootstrapserver.com:9092', 'my.kafkatopic.1', db_dir='/tmp')

     # keys are encoded into bytes (so 5 becomes b'5'), and values go through a round trip conversion to/from json
-    # if you don't like the json mangling then you can pass raw bytes, e.g. b'24321'
+    # if you don't like the json mangling then you can store raw bytes, e.g. b'24321', then serialize/deserialize yourself
     d['key1'] = 5
     print(d['key1'])  # prints 5

     d['key2'] = {'foo': 'bar', 1: 5}
-    print(d['key2'])  # prints {'foo': 'bar', '1': 5}, and notice that 1 was changed to '1' by the json converter
+    print(d['key2'])  # prints {'foo': 'bar', '1': 5}... notice that 1 was changed to '1' by the json converter
 ```

 ## Build